An unusual bifurcation scenario in a stably stratified, valley-shaped enclosure heated from below: Acknowledgments

 \section{Acknowledgments}

-This research was supported in part by the University of Pittsburgh Center for Research Computing, RRID:SCR\_022735, through the resources provided.
+This material is based upon work supported by the National Science Foundation under Grant No. (1936445) and (2203610) and by University of Pittsburgh Center for Research Computing, RRID:SCR\_022735, through the resources provided.
 Specifically, this work used the H2P cluster, which is supported by NSF award number OAC-2117681.